-First, research supports the idea that people perform difficult tasks best at moderate levels of arousal while people perform easy tasks effectively over a wider spectrum of arousal, both low and high.
-For example, when taking a test, you can answer easy questions correctly even if you’re very tired or anxious, whereas the right tension of relaxation and alertness – or moderate arousal – will help you best stay engaged and answer the tough questions without getting too stressed about it.
+Research supports the idea that people perform difficult tasks better at moderate levels of alertness while they can perform easy tasks over a wider spectrum of arousal.
+For example, when taking a test, you can answer easy questions even if you’re tired or anxious, whereas you need the right tension of relaxation and alertness to stay engaged and answer the tough questions without getting too stressed about it.

-Second, the presence of others seems to affect task performance, known as social facilitation.
+Research also shows that the presence of others also seems to affect task performance, known as social facilitation.
 Social facilitation states that people can perform tasks they’re confident with better if people are watching, and yet perform tasks they’re unconfident with worse if people are watching.